Da3az/react-firebase-anime-app/README.md

 <img src="githubImg/anime-app.jpg"/>

 ## Description
-anime app build with REACT and FIREBASE and using Graphql and redux.
+Anime app built with REACT and FIREBASE and using Graphql and redux.

-You can get and view the list of all products from the API, register, add animes to watchlist, remove specific animes .
+You can get and view the list of all products from the API, register, add animes to watchlist and other functionalities .

 Live demo on https://react-anime-app.herokuapp.com/